bloceanc/CVM/README.md

   * Dynamic Library
   * ...

+## Compile Virtual App
+#### Compiler
+  As mentioned before, we use CPU0-LLVM by extending a special instruction.
+  You can build your own compiler or just use the one in 'compier' path.

+#### Run-time Library
+  We support few APIs(run-time) now.
+You can extend them easily by the "api caller workframe" according existed one(like open).
+  ***Remember***, there're two place need to extend, one for virtual app (run-time lib), another for host implemention.

+#### Compile App
+  There example in 'vapps' path including Makefile.
+It's easy.

 ## How to Use
 CVM could be easily integrated with any apps/systems.
 The file 'sim.c' in simulator path is an example to show how to use CVM.